 Because I often work on business-critical systems with terabytes of data flowing through them, it’s important for me to be well versed in the underlying technology.
 If the systems crash, end users no longer get recommendations or the managers’ figures run out of date.
 When that happens, people get nervous.
 Naturally, that’s something I always try to prevent.

 New tools are made available every day, so needless to say, I’m constantly working to keep my knowledge up-to-date.
 I read a lot of blogs and I keep up with interesting projects on Github.
 At GoDataDriven, continuous knowledge sharing is ensured by for example our biweekly knowledge exchanges on Tuesdays and the GoDataDriven Fridays.
 During this day, everyone gets time to work on their own projects.
 Me and my colleagues receive a generous training budget, which I use to attend conferences such as Berlin Buzzwords, Spark Summit or Strata Hadoop.
 As colleagues, we also regularly consult with each other to discuss solutions to challenging issues.

 I think it’s important for any organization to develop the ability to work with the system or product we developed independently.
 That’s why I don’t mind spending time with the client behind the MacBook to give them instructions.

 Interested in working alongside Fokko?

-You’re an engineer at heart with a pragmatic attitude and the responsibility of someone maintaining production systems.
+You are a engineer with a pragmatic attitude.
+You feel the weight of responsibility that comes with taking systems into production.
 You easily switch between scripting and structured programming in typed languages.
-You understand failure modes in distributed systems and you’re passionate about provisioning and automation.
+You understand cloud, provisioning and automation.
 And you know how to build robust systems.